kalazzawi/AWS-Cloud-Practitioner/Domain1-CloudConcepts.md

 Which of the following is true regarding the AWS availability zones and edge locations?

-<br>&nbsp;&nbsp;&nbsp;&nbsp;A. Edge locations are located in separate Availability Zones worldwide to serve global customers.
+&nbsp;&nbsp;&nbsp;&nbsp;A. Edge locations are located in separate Availability Zones worldwide to serve global customers.
 <br>&nbsp;&nbsp;&nbsp;&nbsp;B. An availability zone exists within an edge location to distribute content globally with low latency.
 <br>&nbsp;&nbsp;&nbsp;&nbsp;C. An Availability Zone is a geographic location where AWS provides multiple, physically separated and isolated edge locations.
 <br>&nbsp;&nbsp;&nbsp;&nbsp;D. An AWS Availability Zone is an isolated location within an AWS Region, however edge locations are located in multiple cities worldwide.